Numerical Computing Fundamentals

 -

 Normalization adjusts the exponent so that the integer part is 1, making the representation unique.
 For example, is represented as .
 However, the exponent has a minimum value.
 For numbers close enough to zero that this minimum is reached, the integer part can no longer be kept at 1, producing subnormal numbers where the implicit leading 1 does not apply.
-Subnormal numbers have reduced precision, but the values encountered in statistical computations are never in this range. ↩
+Subnormal numbers have reduced precision, but values in typical statistical input data are not normally in this range. ↩